 Hardwick is a very small town located in the state of Vermont.
 With a population of 2,972 people and just one neighborhood, Hardwick is the 78th largest community in Vermont.
-Much of the housing stock in Hardwick was built prior to World War II, making it one of the older and more historic towns in the country.
+Hardwick has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Hardwick is a blue-collar town, with 38.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hardwick is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hardwick who work in management occupations (10.25%), office and administrative support (8.18%), and sales jobs (7.72%).